Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 You can't imagine how grateful I am to you!

-My gratitude has no (knows) no boundaries!
+My gratitude has no (knows) no limits!

-Advice suggestion:
+Advice, suggestion:

-Everyone (you) must (should)…
+All (you) must (must)…

 You should definitely do this...

-Allow me to offer you…
+Let me offer you...

-- (I) want (I would like, I want) to advise (offer) you ...
+- (I) want (I would like, I would like) to advise (offer) you...

 I would advise (suggest) you...